scottish-government-design-system/designsystem.gov.scot/components/side-navigation/index.md

 The mobile version of side navigation is minimised into an expandable list at the top of the page.

 ## Supporting evidence for using this component
-None.
+There are no reported performance issues with this component from mygov or gov.scot.

 ## Website analytics and the use of this component
-There are no reported performance issues with this component from mygov or gov.scot.

 To understand user behaviour, clicks on side navigation items can be tracked through the original page path, the click URL, the click text and a data attribute showing the item, e.g. data-navigation=“sidenav-1-1”

 An additional data attribute would be used to track clicks on mobile, e.g. data-navigation="sidenav-open"

-## Accessibility Features
+## Accessibility features
-Aria attributes should describe the mobile version is open or closed.
+Aria attributes describe whether the side navigation is open or closed.

 Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE